koreo-dev/koreo.dev/docs/function-test.md

 Koreo provides FunctionTest to make validating the behavior of [Function](./overview/glossary.md#function) control loops easier.
-FunctionTest provides a direct means of simulating changing inputs and external state between iterations.
-It includes built-in contract testing in addition to return value testing.
+FunctionTest provides a direct means of simulating changing inputs and external state between iterations of a control loop.
+It includes built-in contract testing in addition to return-value testing.
 This allows for the testing of the full lifecycle, including error handling.

 Within a FunctionTest, inputs and an initial state may be provided along with a set of test cases.
 The test cases are run sequentially so that changing conditions may be precisely simulated and assertions about the behavior made.
 Mutations to the resource or inputs (by the Function or test setup) are preserved between each test case, allowing for realistic testing without the need for complex setup.
-To make testing more robust, `variant` tests do not preserve mutations across tests.
+To make testing more robust, `variant` tests do _not_ preserve mutations across tests.
 This allows for testing conditions that may cause errors or easily testing other variant behaviors.